 Conclusion

-The Google Disavow Links tool has undergone a substantial evolution since its introduction in 2012.
-What began as an vital weapon against Penguin penalties has gradually transformed into a more specialized tool with a narrower set of use cases.
-This evolution reflects Google’s increasingly sophisticated ability to identify and handle low-quality links algorithmically, reducing the need for manual intervention in most cases.
+The Google Disavow Links tool has changed a lot since 2012.
+What started as an important weapon against Penguin penalties has become a more specialized tool with a narrower set of uses.
+That change tracks Google’s growing ability to identify and handle low-quality links on its own, which reduces the need for manual intervention in most cases.

 - The disavow tool remains valuable for addressing manual actions and clear link scheme participation